Kwibu/ALISTAIR-HSSEQ-ACADEMY-COURSES/README.md

 # 🚛 Driver Safety Check-In App

 This web app is a multilingual driver check-in and training tool.
 It allows drivers to register, watch a safety video in their language, and confirm completion — with all data automatically logged to a Google Sheet.
+Monthly and yearly reports can also be generated directly from the sheet.

 ---